jenv/jenv/README.md

 Restart your shell by closing and reopening your terminal window or running `exec $SHELL -l` in the current session for the changes to take effect.

-To verify `jenv` was installed, run `jenv doctor`.
+To verify `jenv` was installed and initialised, run `jenv doctor`.
 On a macOS machine, you'll observe the following output:

 ```bash
 $ jenv doctor